The Human League: 1980–1989: Lineup changes, commercial success, Dare, Hysteria, and Crash

-1990s: Further recordings
+1990–1999: Romantic? and Octopus

-In 1990, the band released their last album for Virgin Records, Romantic?.
-By now, longstanding members Adrian Wright and Ian Burden, together with newer recruit Jim Russell, had all left the band, although Jo Callis did return to play on some of the sessions and co-wrote two songs, including the minor hit single "Heart Like a Wheel".
-New to the line-up were keyboardist Neil Sutton, who had worked with the band on the Crash tour of 1986, and guitarist/keyboardist Russell Dennett.
+In 1990, Oakey, Catherall, Sulley, Sutton and Dennett released what would ultimately be the last Human League album for Virgin Records, Romantic?.
+Jo Callis returned to play on some of the sessions and co-wrote two songs, including the minor hit single "Heart Like a Wheel".
 At odds with the prevailing trend of US grunge and the Manchester scene, the Romantic? album did not re-capture the group's huge commercial success of the 1980s, with its second single "Soundtrack to a Generation" barely charting.
 In 1992, Virgin abruptly cancelled their recording contract.
 Damaged by the failure of the album, their rejection by Virgin, harsh criticism in the media and facing financial ruin, the emotional well-being of Oakey and Sulley deteriorated badly.

 After a couple of years, the band had recovered enough confidence to put out demos to other record labels.
 Concurrently in 1993, they were invited to work with veteran Japanese electropop band Yellow Magic Orchestra (YMO), which resulted in the EP "YMO Versus The Human League".
-Released principally in Japan and Asia in April 1993, the EP includes cover versions of the YMO songs "Behind the Mask" and "Kimi Ni Mune Kyun" ("I Love You"), featuring the vocals of Sulley and Catherall.
+Released principally in Japan and Asia in April 1993, the EP includes cover versions of the YMO songs "Behind the Mask" and "Kimi Ni Mune Kyun" ("I Love You"), featuring the vocals of Catherall and Sulley.